SAMMISolutions/docs/doc_posts/_commands-buffer/buffer-poke.md

 ---
-title: "Buffer Poke "
+title: "Buffer: Poke"
 num: 2
 ---

-Writes data to a buffer at the specified position.
+Writes data to a buffer at the specified position.\

-Writing data to a buffer will advance the position of the head by however many bytes it wrote.
+Writing data to a buffer will advance the position of the head by however many bytes it writes.

-{% include alert.html text="SAMMI will crash when you try to write data to a fixed buffer with a position larger than the buffer size." type="danger" %}

 | Box Name | Type | Description |
 |-------|--------|--------